OpenTechSchool/python-flask/index.md

 Instead we'll make a _landing page_, letting the internet know that a new era of cat pictures will soon begin.
 People can submit their email address to learn more when the real site goes live.
 By storing those addresses we'll have a ready-made audience when the time comes to announce the real thing.

 We'll be using Python Flask as the web server.
-Cat lovers will be able to point their web browsers at our site, enter their email address, and hold their breath for our launch!
+Cat lovers will be able to point their web browsers at our site, enter their email address, and hold their breath for the exciting launch!

 ## A bit of history